 Managing change

-A business-friendly environment where non-technical people can safely make changes to their business logic and simulate the impacts of their changes.
+A business-friendly environment where non-technical users can safely– and with little involvement from IT – make changes to their business logic and simulate the impacts of changes before deploying them into production.

 See project summary ↗